Advanced Care for Chronic Wounds

 Presbyterian Hospital.
 Our multidisciplinary team of experts includes

-team is dedicated to helping chronic wounds heal where traditional methods
+advanced wound care team is dedicated to helping chronic wounds heal where

 Non-healing wounds may be caused by a wide range of conditions, so our